apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/skywalking-agent.md

 #### View DolphinScheduler Dashboard

-If you have opened SkyWalking dashboard with a browser before, you need to clear the browser cache.
+If you have opened the SkyWalking dashboard with a browser before, you need to clear the browser cache.

 ![img1](/img/skywalking/import-dashboard-1.jpg)